CoreCrafter/BitMeshAllocator/README.md

 ![](https://img.shields.io/badge/memory-defragmentation-8A2BE2)

-An efficient memory allocator designed for large objects, offering O(1) amortized allocation and deallocation, free from fragmentation issues, and incorporating optional conservative garbage collection for enhanced memory management.
+** The project currently under development and should not be used yet ** An efficient memory allocator designed for large objects, offering O(1) amortized allocation and deallocation, free from fragmentation issues, and incorporating optional conservative garbage collection for enhanced memory management.

 ## About project